 “Your care for my loved one and for me was above and beyond anything I have ever seen and will never be forgotten.”

 A progressive disorder of the central nervous system, which affects more than one million Americans.
 Individuals with Parkinson's lack the substance dopamine, which is important for the central nervous system's control of muscle activity.
 Parkinson's disease is often characterized by tremors, stiffness in limbs and joints, speech impediments and difficulty in initiating physical movement.
 Late in the course of the disease, some patients develop dementia and eventually Alzheimer's disease.
 Conversely, some Alzheimer's disease patients develop symptoms of Parkinson's.
-Medications such as levodopa, which converts itself into dopamine once inside the brain and depreynl, which prevents degeneration of dopamine-containing neurons, are used to improve diminished or reduced motor symptoms in Parkinson's patients but do not correct the mental changes that occur.
+Medications such as Levodopa, which converts itself into dopamine once inside the brain and depreynl, which prevents degeneration of dopamine-containing neurons, are used to diminish or reduce motor symptoms in Parkinson's patients but do not correct the mental changes that occur.

 An inherited, degenerative brain disease, which affects the mind and body.
 The disease usually begins during mid-life, and is characterized by intellectual decline, and irregular and involuntary movements of the limbs or facial muscles.
 Other symptoms of Huntington's disease include personality change, memory disturbance, slurred speech, impaired judgment and psychiatric problems.
 Huntington's disease currently affects more than 25,000 Americans.
 The diagnostic process for Huntington's disease includes an evaluation of family medical history, recognition of typical movement disorders and CT brain scanning.
 A genetic marker linked to Huntington's disease has been identified on chromosome 4 and researchers are working on locating the gene itself.
 Although there is no treatment available to stop the progression of the disease, the movement disorders and psychiatric symptoms can be controlled by drugs.